jupiterbak/ayx-node/README.md

 npm run test
 ```

 After a sucessfull startup the following output should be printed.
-Please notice the information that all modules have been sucessfully initialized and started.

 ```console